multiprocess_data_loader

 max_instances_in_memory :

-, optional (default =None
+int, optional (default =None)

 If not specified, all instances will be read and cached in memory for the duration of the data loader's life.
 This is generally ideal when your data can fit in memory during training.
-However, when your datasets are too big, using this option will turn on lazy loading, where onlymax_instances_in_memory
+However, when your datasets are too big, using this option will turn on lazy loading, where onlymax_instances_in_memoryinstances are processed at a time.Note

 This setting will affect how a

-at a time.Therefore when using this option with a sampler, you should generally set it to a multiple of the sampler's
+batch_sampleris applied.
+Ifmax_instances_in_memoryisNone, the sampler will be applied to allInstances.
+Otherwise the sampler will be applied to onlymax_instances_in_memoryInstancesat a time.Therefore when using this option with a sampler, you should generally set it to a multiple of the sampler's

-(if it has one). -
+batch_size(if it has one). -

 start_method :

-, optional (default ="fork"
+str, optional (default ="fork")

 The start method used to spin up workers.On Linux or OS X, "fork" usually has the lowest overhead for starting workers but could potentially lead to dead-locks if you're using lower-level libraries that are not fork-safe.